 Sanctuary on Sea is Brighton's City of Sanctuary group.
 It aims to celebrate the contribution of those that have come there for safety, and to reduce isolation, fear, and exclusion. the group coordinates the annual Refugee Week celebrations of the contributions, creativity and resilience of refugees, bringing people together from across all communities to share and enjoy everything that we have in common.

-Sanctus St Mark's supports refugees and people who are seeking asylum through three weekly drop-ins in Stoke on Trent.
+Sanctus St Mark's supports refugees and people who are seeking asylum through weekly drop-ins in Stoke on Trent.
 Services offered include help with emergency accommodation, food, baby equipment, English lessons, translation, health services and spiritual care.
 There are also many opportunities for social activities.

 Scottish Detainee Visitors (SDV) befriend and support people being held at Dungavel detention centre near Strathaven, South Lanarkshire.
 Based in Glasgow, SDV visits detainees on a regular basis and also run a monthly drop-in support service at the centre.